DIET - EXERCISE - FITNESS For Life

 Basal metabolic rate is the amount of energy your body needs to maintain normal function while at rest.
 If you can increase your basal metabolic rate, you can increase your body's capability of burning more calories while at rest, making it less likely that your body will store fat.
 How do we do this?
 Let's start with your diet.
 Have you ever consumed a large meal and felt very tired and sleepy afterward?
 Chances are the meal contained a lot of fat and/or a lot of hard-to- digest foods which decreases your basal metabolic rate.
 What happens is the body has to break down the food you ate, and if it's a high fat meal and/or food that is hard to digest, it will take a considerable amount of energy and time to break down those fats and/or foods so that they can either be used by the body, or stored in the adipose tissue.
 Look at your body as a machine.
 By feeding it a high-fat meal and/or hard-to-digest foods, you just gave it a lot of work to do, therefore leaving you with not too much energy.
 This type of meal lowers your basal metabolic rate, increasing the chances of fat storage at rest.
 It is better to eat whole-unprocessed nutritious foods your body can utilize without much effort, meaning the less fat and/or hard-to-digest foods your diet contains the better.

-either bicycle outside or indoors.
-Outside bicycling is fun and good for you
+bicycle outside or indoors.
+Outside bicycling is fun and good for you in many

-in many ways.
-You not only get to work out your muscles but can get fresh air
+ways.
+You not only get to work out your muscles but can get fresh air as

 With a stationary bicycle, the tension on the bicycle wheel should be set so that the rider can pedal at a cadence of 60 rotations per minute.
 As they progress, riders can gradually increase the tension and the cadence up to 90 rotations per minute.
 A recumbent stationary bicycle is both secure and comfortable.
 It has a contoured chair that even a person who has had a stroke can sit in.
 Also, if one leg is paralyzed, toe clips can hold both feet in place, so that the person can pedal with one leg.
 A recumbent stationary bicycle is a particularly good choice for older people, many of whom have weak upper leg muscles.
 Having weak upper leg muscles makes rising from a squatting position, getting up from a chair without using the hands, or walking up stairs without holding on to the railing difficult.